BDUG/llmgames/README.md

 conversion takes `tileIsoHeight` into account – this value defines the vertical size of a tile's diamond, so changing it raises or lowers the computed centre point and shifts the camera up or down in world units.

+## World generation

+The pirate world uses fractal noise to form islands.
+The `generateWorld` function accepts a `frequencyScale` option that multiplies the normalised coordinates before sampling noise.
+Increasing this value raises the noise frequency and creates more fragmented terrain.
+A default of `3` is used to favour small islands.